 A legal technique strikes a legal target.
-The authorized striking area of the hand (Not the inner hand) Or foot must make "Clean / Controlled" contact.
+The authorized striking area of the hand (Not the inner hand) or foot must make "Clean / Controlled" contact.
 The judge must actually see the technique strike the target.
 Marking points based on the sound of the strike is not allowed.
 The Fighter must be looking at the point of contact when executing the technique.
 All techniques must be used with "reasonable" power.
 Any technique that simply touches or brushes or pushes an opponent will not be scored.

-If a Fighter jumps in the air to attack or defend, they must land inside the Tatami to score with both feet and they must keep their balance (They are not allowed to touch the floor with any part of their body except the their feet).
+If a Fighter jumps in the air to attack or defend, he must land inside the Tatami to score with both feet and he must keep his balance (it is no allowed to touch the floor with any part of body except the feet).